Mystics ease past Sparks 96-64 to reach semifinals

 Los Angeles and Minnesota — the past three WNBA champions — have both been eliminated from the postseason.

-Washington (23-12) will open a best-of-five series against Atlanta on Sunday, aiming for its first WNBA Finals appearance.
+The Mystics (23-12) start a best-of-five series against Atlanta on Sunday, aiming for their first WNBA Finals appearance.

 LaToya Sanders and Ariel Atkins each scored 14 points for No. 3 seed Washington.
 The Mystics had 28 assists on 37 field goals, leading to six players in double-figure scoring.